Jiwoong-Kang/Startup/note.md

 - tracert - Trace the connections to a website
 - dig - Show the DNS information for a domain
 - man - Look up a command in the manual
+- | - Take the output from the command on the left and pipe, or pass, it to the command on the right
+- > - Redirect output to a file.
+Overwrites the file if it exists
+- >> - Redirect output to a file.
+Appends if the file exists